JasperFx/alba/docs/guide/hosting.md

 public interface IScenarioResult
 {
     /// <summary>
-    ///     Helpers to interrogate or read the HttpResponse.Body
-    ///     of the request
-    /// </summary>
-    [Obsolete("Use the methods directly on IScenarioResult instead")] HttpResponseBody ResponseBody { get; }

-    /// <summary>
     ///     The raw HttpContext used during the scenario
     /// </summary>
     HttpContext Context { get; }